bjcliangMIT/Readings/Network.md

 * Wright, Richard, et al. “A Snowball's Chance in Hell: Doing Fieldwork with Active Residential Burglars.”
 Journal of Research in Crime and Delinquency, vol. 29, no. 2, 1992, pp. 148–161., doi:10.1177/0022427892029002003.
 * Jilbert, Omar Lizardo and Isaac.
 “2.10 Ego-Centric Networks: Social Networks: An Introduction.”
 Home, 6 Jan.
 2020, bookdown.org/omarlizardo/_main/2-10-ego-centric-networks.html.

-### Alignment
-* Abbott, Andrew and E. Barman.
-1997.
-“Sequence Comparison via Alignment and Gibbs Sampling.”
-Sociological Methodology 27:47-87.

 ### Boundary, Imputation and Missing Data
 * Laumann, Edward, et al. “The Boundary Specification Problem in Network Analysis.”
 Applied Network Analysis: A Methodological Introduction, vol. 61, 1983.
 * [Missing Network Data A Comparison of Different Imputation Methods](https://ieeexplore.ieee.org/document/8508716)
 * Gueorgi Kossinets (2006) [Effects of missing data in social networks](https://doi.org/10.1016/j.socnet.2005.07.002), Social Networks

+### AA
+* Abbott, Andrew and E. Barman.
+1997.
+“Sequence Comparison via Alignment and Gibbs Sampling.”
+Sociological Methodology 27:47-87.

 ## ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+) Linguistics, beliefs, and Meanings
-* Hoffman, M. A., Cointet, J. P., Brandt, P., Key, N., & Bearman, P. (2018).
-The (Protestant) Bible, the (printed) sermon, and the word (s): The semantic structure of the Conformist and Dissenting Bible, 1660–1780.
-Poetics, 68, 89-103.
-* Rule, A., Cointet, J. P., & Bearman, P. S. (2015).
-Lexical shifts, substantive changes, and continuity in State of the Union discourse, 1790–2014.
-Proceedings of the National Academy of Sciences, 112(35), 10837-10844.
+* Martin, J. L. (2002).“Power, Authority, and the Constraint of Belief Systems.”
+American Journal of Sociology 107: 861-904.
+* Mohr, John W. 1998.
+“Measuring Meaning Structures.”
+Annual Review of Sociology 24: 345-370.
+* Latour, B. (1992).
+10 ‘‘Where Are the Missing Masses?
+The Sociology of a Few Mundane Artifacts’’.
 * Boutyline, Andrei, and Stephen Vaisey.
 “Belief network analysis: A relational approach to understanding the structure of attitudes.”American Journal of Sociology 5 (2017): 1371-1447.
 * Baldassarri, D., & Goldberg, A. (2014).
 Neither ideologues nor agnostics: Alternative voters’ belief system in an age of partisan politics.
 American Journal of Sociology, 120(1), 45-95.
 * Hoffman, M. A. (2019).
 The Materiality of Ideology: Cultural Consumption and Political Thought after the American Revolution.
 American Journal of Sociology, 125(1), 1-62.
+__________
+* Hoffman, M. A., Cointet, J. P., Brandt, P., Key, N., & Bearman, P. (2018).
+The (Protestant) Bible, the (printed) sermon, and the word (s): The semantic structure of the Conformist and Dissenting Bible, 1660–1780.
+Poetics, 68, 89-103.
+* Rule, A., Cointet, J. P., & Bearman, P. S. (2015).
+Lexical shifts, substantive changes, and continuity in State of the Union discourse, 1790–2014.
+Proceedings of the National Academy of Sciences, 112(35), 10837-10844.
 * DiMaggio, Paul, et al. 2018.
 “Culture out of attitudes: Relationality, population heterogeneity and attitudes toward science and religion in the US.”Poetics 68 (2018): 31-51.
-* * Bail, C. A. (2016).
+* Bail, C. A. (2016).
 Combining natural language processing and network analysis to examine how advocacy organizations stimulate conversation on social media.
 Proceedings of the National Academy of Sciences, 113(42), 11823-11828.
-* Mohr, John W. 1998.
-“Measuring Meaning Structures.”
-Annual Review of Sociology 24: 345-370.
-* Latour, B. (1992).
-10 ‘‘Where Are the Missing Masses?
-The Sociology of a Few Mundane Artifacts’’.

 * Goldberg, Amir.
 2011.
 “Mapping shared understandings using relational class analysis: The case of the cultural omnivore reexamined.”American Journal of Sociology 5: 1397-1436.
 * Roth, C., & Cointet, J. P. (2010).
 Social and semantic coevolution in knowledge networks.
 Social Networks, 32(1), 16-29.
-* Martin, J. L. (2002).“Power, Authority, and the Constraint of Belief Systems.”
-American Journal of Sociology 107: 861-904.
 * De Saussure, F. (1959).
 [Course in general linguistics](https://monoskop.org/images/0/0b/Saussure_Ferdinand_de_Course_in_General_Linguistics_1959.pdf).
 Columbia University Press.
 Pages 1-37.

-## Structure
-### Triads and Balance
+## Triads and Balance
 Embedding, hierarchy, cohesion
 * Simmel, George.
 1950.
 “The Triad” in Kurt Wolf (ed.), The Sociology of Georg Simmel, Free Press, 145‐169.
-* Nooteboom, Bart.
+* * Nooteboom, Bart.
 "Simmel's Treatise on the Triad (1908)."
 Journal of Institutional Economics 2.3, 2006: 365–383. https://doi.org/10.1017/s1744137406000452
 * Gould, Roger.
 2002.
 “The Origins of Status Hierarchies.”
 American Journal of Sociology 107: 1143:1178.
 * Cartwright, D., & Harary, F. (1956).
 Structural balance: a generalization of Heider’s theory.
 Psychological review, 63(5), 277.
 * Chase, I. D. (1982).
 Dynamics of Hierarchy Formation: the Sequential Development of Dominance Relationships.
 Behaviour 80(3-4), 218–239.